The IQ Question

 3. The genetic potential for the trait.

 Some traits, such as height, are simple and one dimensional.
 We can measure height by putting a ruler next to a person, and there is almost no ambiguity or arbitrariness about how to measure it.
-The distinction between the measurement and the trait itself is not very important for a simple trait such as height.
-But what about a complex multi-dimensional trait such as strength?
+For height, the distinction between the measurement and the trait itself is not very important.
+But what about a complex multi-dimensional trait, such as strength?

 We could measure strength with a single exercise test, such as bench press.
-But that would only test the strength of certain muscles, and it is arbitrary which test we use.
-Or, we could design a test that involves multiple exercises, such as squats, bench press, pull-ups, deadlifts, etc. But that would also be arbitrary.
+But that would only test the strength of certain muscles, and the choice of a test is arbitrary.
+Instead, we could design a test that involves multiple exercises, such as squats, bench press, pull-ups, deadlifts, etc. But that would also be arbitrary to some extent.
 We could design many such tests and they would produce different results.
-It is likely that the results of different tests would be correlated, and we might call that correlation the "g factor" for strength.
-But the tests would still be arbitrary.
+It is likely that the results of different tests would be correlated, and we might call that correlation the “g factor” for strength.
+But the tests would still be somewhat arbitrary.

-For a complex trait such as strength we have to distinguish between the genetic potential, the phenotypic trait, and a metric.
+For a complex trait such as strength, we need to distinguish between the genetic potential, the phenotypic trait and a metric.
 They are related as follows:

 • The phenotypic trait is caused by genetic potential and other factors.